-OBITUARY.from The Weekly Guide, December 8, 1933 - page 8.
+OBITUARY.from the Weekly Guide, December 8, 1933 - page 8.

-The wide esteem in which the late Thomas Garnett was held, was evidenced on Saturday by a large crowd which thronged the Unite Church to pay their last respects to one of the town's most outstanding citizens.
+The wide esteem in which the late Thomas Garnett was held, was evidenced on Saturday by a large crowd which thronged the United Church to pay their last respects to one of the town's most outstanding citizens.
 Reverend